AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 Model weight conversions
 ------------------------
 Usually models produced in research are stored as weights from PyTorch or other frameworks.
-When doing inference,

-We also have models that are already converted to different formats.
+As for inference, we also have models that are already converted to different formats.

 Huggingface Models
 ~~~~~~~~~~~~~~~~~~~

 We have the following Huggingface models stored: